NevermindNilas/TheAnimeScripter/README.md

 - Now that you've reopened After Effects, go to Window -> And at the bottom of you should have a TheAnimeScripter.jsx, click it -> Dock the panel wherever you please.

-- In the panel, set output to wherever you please and main.py to the main.py file found in the AnimeScripter directory
+- In the settings panel, set folder to the same directory as The Anime Scripter and output to wherever you please

 ## 📚 Usage